Yellowjacket Exterminator in McKinney TX

 Why McKinney Homeowners Choose Pest Me Off for Yellowjacket Control

-Pest Me Off is a family-owned, Texas-licensed pest control company that has been clearing hidden yellowjacket nests from McKinney, Plano, Frisco and Allen homes since 2014.
-Yellowjacket control is part of our wider wasp and hornet service.
+Pest Me Off is a family-owned, Texas-licensed pest control company that has been clearing yellowjacket nests from McKinney, Plano, Frisco and Allen homes since 2014.

 Remove the Nest at the Source

-The workers buzzing the entry hole are not the problem, the hidden nest is.
-We Remove it by finding the real colony first: a ground burrow near the foundation, a wall void behind a weep hole, or a structural cavity, often with several entries that all feed one nest.
-The product goes in at the right time of day, when the full crew is home, and a professional-grade dust gets carried deep into the nest to reach the queen, not just the workers at the door.
+The workers buzzing the entry are not the problem; the hidden nest is.
+We Remove it by finding the real colony first: a ground burrow near the foundation, a wall void behind a weep hole, or a structural cavity, often with several entries feeding one nest.
+Then we apply a professional dust the workers carry deep to the queen, treating at the right time of day when the full crew is home.

 - We locate the real nest and every entry, not just the one hole you found

-- Treated at the right time of day, when the full colony is in the nest
+- Treated at the right time of day, in protective gear, to avoid a mass attack

 - EPA-registered, pet-safe once the treatment settles (1 to 2 hours)